+Orthopedic surgeon lifestyle is not easy.
 Orthopedic surgeons deal with the entire musculoskeletal system, from birth until our last breath of life.
 They are the ones who allows us to move, work and be active.

 The amount of subject material in this field is enormous, it ranges from hands, spines, sports, pediatric, tumor to feet/ankles and deformity to trauma.
 If that’s an easy task?
 No, it’s not.
 Being an orthopedic surgeon takes a lot of hard work, but it also gives a whole new level of self-realization to you, the one who embrace this work.